neoforged/Documentation/docs/advanced/featureflags.md

 2. Upload the datapack zip file into the newly created directory
 3. Open your server's `server.properties` file
 4. Add the datapack zip file name (excluding `.zip`) to `initial-enabled-packs` (separating each pack by a `,`)

-The Feature Pack is now installed and enabled

 **Built-In**